 We also took a lot of measurements.
 How long is the hose?
 How wide is the showerhead?
 More importantly, how large is the actual functional width of the showerhead?
 That is, what is the diameter of the area water actually comes out, not just the showerhead itself?
 What is the capacity of each shower?

 Ease of Set Up

 No one likes using an overly complicated shower when you just need to get the job done.
 We assessed how easy — or not — each of these models were to set up and to take back down again.
 We considered how easy they are to fill with water.
 We examined how simple it is to get water into the opening or procure the appropriate water-holding vessel.
 We also assessed directions to see if they were adequate or helpful.

-Some showers require additional materials, such as a bucket or bottle, and the availability and utility of those additional objects were also assessed.
-When taking each shower apart for storage, we also considered how easy each is to clean - or is it even possible?
+Some showers require additional materials, such as a bucket or bottle, and the availability and utility of those additional objects was also assessed.
+When taking each shower apart for storage, we also considered how easy each is to clean, and if that was even a possibility.

 No piece of gear is worth much if it doesn't last long, and we wanted to know if these showers were up to the task of keeping us clean for the long haul.
 We noted the materials used in construction and apparent care given to the assembly of each shower.
 We inspected each unit for obvious faults and observed any areas of concern that seemed to us a higher risk for failing or breaking in the future.
 We considered how many connection points showers had.

-To truly test the durability of these unique outdoor "appliances", we used them.
-A lot.
+To truly test the durability of these unique outdoor "appliances," we used them — a lot.
 We threw them in the back of the car to camp for the weekend.
 We crammed them in backpacks and brought them into the woods.
 We laid them on all kinds of rough ground surfaces to see how they did.
 We stuck them in rivers to fill and poured hot water in them to use.
-Models that hang to use we also dropped repeatedly from about 6ft up, just to see what would happen if that were to occur, say, in the middle of a shower.
+We even dropped hanging models repeatedly from about 6ft up, just to see what would happen if that were to occur, say, in the middle of a shower.